Here, I’ll share how I handled my first and subsequent paid personal training sessions.

-In it, you can add what they need to accomplish for each training session in terms of exercise, movement and the reps they need to complete.
+In it, you can add what they must accomplish for each training session regarding exercise, movement, and the reps they need to complete.

-This is all based on where they are fitness-wise currently as well as their end goals.
+This is all based on where they are currently fitness-wise and their end goals.

 But how will you handle these workout schedules?

 Will you keep a hard copy on hand and record all your client data using the pen and paper method for each client?